nattkins/Bravo2/blog/2020-05-17-teams-adoption-level-one.md

 ---
-title: Immersive Team Adoption Level 1
+title: Immersive Team Adoption Level one
-path: /dramatic-adoption-level1
+path: /Teams-adoption-level-one
 date: 2020-05-17
-summary:  You don't care to learn when there is no reason to care
+summary:  Come for the experience and leave with the learning
 tags: ['adoption', 'excitement','Apollo13']
 ---